 Jenkins is also starting to show its age.
 Many plugins are becoming out-of-date and poorly maintained, and Jenkins wasn’t designed with more modern container-based builds and deployments in mind.
 That said, Jenkins is still very popular and widely used, especially in enterprise app development settings where there are adequate resources to maintain it.

-Much like Jenkins, TeamCity is also a self-hosted CI/CD service but is comparatively much easier to configure and use.
+Much like Jenkins, TeamCity offers a self-hosted CI/CD solution but is comparatively much easier to configure and use.
 It supports all the platforms you’d need for mobile development and it can be integrated with your IDE.
 This allows you to run, build, and test your code remotely without having to push all updates through version control first.
 It also offers intelligent testing to track your CI history and easily isolate build failures.

-TeamCity does also offer a cloud-based service, TeamCity Cloud that is free for 14 days and costs $45 per month afterward.
+TeamCity’s cloud-based service, TeamCity Cloud is free for 14 days and gets you 2000 build credits.
 On the self-hosted side, there are two tiers that accommodate different team sizes and project volumes.
 A Professional plan will get you 100 build configurations and is free forever, while an Enterprise plan gives you unlimited build configurations from $1,999 per year, with a 50% renewal discount.
 The latter also offers priority support from the JetBrains team.

 While App Center is easy to configure and set up, it doesn’t offer as many customization options as some of the other options in this list.
 You won’t be able to change the target configurations for building your iOS app bundle, for instance.
-Pricing is based on concurrent builds and the number of devices used for UI testing and starts at $40 per month.
+Pricing is based on build minutes, concurrent builds, and the number of devices used for UI testing.
+A free tier is available, which gets you one concurrent build pipeline and 240 build minutes.
+Paid tiers start at $40 per month per concurrent build.

 While all of the CI/CD tools covered above can work well for mobile development, there are some clear winners for certain use cases.
 Here are a few differentiating features and reasons you might pick some over the others:

-- Atlassian Bamboo, GitHub Actions, and GitLab CI aren’t as tailored for mobile development as Bitrise, Codemagic, TeamCity, and Visual Studio App Center.
+- Atlassian Bamboo, GitHub Actions, CircleCI, and GitLab CI aren’t as tailored for mobile development as Bitrise, Codemagic, TeamCity, and App Center.

 - If your team uses Atlassian products like Confluence, Jira, or Trello, Bamboo can complement your mobile development workflow.